JuliaGraphics/Gtk.jl/docs/src/manual/async.md

 signal_connect(btn, "clicked") do widget
     start(sp)
     @async begin

+        # Offload work to a separate process and block until it is done.
         counter = @fetchfrom id begin
             stop_time = time() + 3
             counter = 0